vernemq/vmq-docs/administration/tracing.md

 Likewise notice the `auth_on_subscribe` call between the `SUBSCRIBE` and `SUBACK` frames which is plugin hook used to authorize if this particular subscription should be allowed or not.
 In this case the subscription was authorized.

 {% hint style="info" %}
 A convenient tool is the `ts` \(timestamp\) tool which is available on many systems.
-If the trace output is piped to this command each line is prefixed with a timestamp.
+If the trace output is piped to this command each line is prefixed with a timestamp:

+`ts | sudo vmq-admin trace client client-id=tester`
 {% endhint %}